FOSDEM-Cloud-Native-Databases-DevRoom/fosdem-cloud-native-databases-devroom.github.io/index.md

 layout: default
 ---

-# Cloud Native Databases DevRoom at FOSDEM 2025

-We’re excited to announce the new Cloud Native Databases devroom for [FOSDEM 2025](https://fosdem.org/).
 The purpose of this devroom is to discuss developing databases that are designed to take advantage of the cloud native architecture in order to meet the demands of modern applications.